tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

   return local("bazel run %s" % target)
 ```

 Now if we change a dependency of the YAML, the Tiltfile re-executes.
-It might be a bit overzealous due to those extraneous dependencies but we can deal with that later.
+It will be a bit overzealous due to those extraneous dependencies but we can deal with that later.

 ### Image Dependencies
 We can reuse our build and source file queries for the image target `//snack:image`.
 There's one build dep (`snack/BUILD`) and one source dep (`snack/main.go`).
 That looks right, now to use these queries in our `bazel_build` function: